linq2db/docs/source/articles/sql/Bulk-Copy.md

 - `Default`. `LINQ To DB` will choose the method automatically, based on the provider used.
 Which method to use for a specific provider can be overriden using the `<PROVIDER_NAME>Tools.DefaultBulkCopyType` property.
 - `RowByRow`.
 This method just iterates over a provided collection and inserts each record using separate SQL `INSERT` commands.
 This is the least effective method, but some providers support only this one.
 - `MultipleRows`.
 Similar to `RowByRow`.
 Inserts multiple records at once using SQL `INSERT FROM SELECT` or similar batch insert commands.
 This one is faster than `RowByRow`, but is only available for providers that support such `INSERT` operations.
-If the method is not supported, LINQ To DB will silently fallback to the `RowByRow` implementation.
+If the method is not supported, LINQ To DB will silently fall back to the `RowByRow` implementation.
 - `ProviderSpecific`.
 Most effective method, available only for a few providers.
 Uses provider specific functionality, usually not based on `SQL` and could have provider-specific limitations, like transactions support.
 If the method is not supported, LINQ To DB will silently fall back to the `MultipleRows` implementation.

 Provider             | RowByRow | MultipleRows | ProviderSpecific | Default      | Notes